The Buy Nothing New Challenge

 Don’t overlook freebies

 If you’re looking for a particular item, let your friends and family know.
-You’re not going out of your way to be a mooch, though.
 Put it politely; perhaps if someone isn’t using, say, toddler clothes, baby gear, or even a piece of furniture, you’d be super appreciative to take it off their hands.
 You may be surprised at how willing people are to help you out while purging something they no longer need.

 Bring back bartering

-If you’re not comfortable asking for a free item, consider a trade instead!
+If you’re not comfortable asking for an item for free, consider a trade instead.
 While you go through your purge, see if there’s anything that you think a friend, neighbor, or family member would appreciate use get good use out of.
-Then brainstorm anything that you may be in need of.

 Get creative!
 Some things that you could consider bartering include unopened/unused foods, clothes in excellent condition, furniture, exercise equipment, pet supplies, and even services.